telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 previous_url: /report-sources-viewers
 ---

-# How to Set ReportSource for Report Viewers
+# Setting ReportSource to Report Viewers Overview

 To display a report in a Report Viewer, you must specify the [Report Source]({%slug telerikreporting/designing-reports/report-sources/overview%}) object.
 This document explains how to specify a Report Source for each of the following Report Viewer types: